steve-afrin/kaprekars-constant/README.md

     * Without the dependent libraries the base program cannot successfully execute.

+* The computation to find Kaprekar's Constant for each argument will be done twice, once by each of two different implementations, and the results of the timing for execution of both implementations will be reported.

-* If you want to run the program within an IDE, create a configuration to run the `home.Main` class and provide a program argument like `1234`.
+* If you want to run the program within an IDE, create a configuration to run the `home.Main` class and provide program arguments like `1234 1110 6789`.
 Then execute that configuration to your heart's content changing the program argument value as you please.

 ## Why write this thing?